 It’s just that most of it looks like it stepped out of an episode of The Wonder Years — although it seems that many Hillside Villagers are converting their thirsty and boring carpets of grass into xeriscaped lawns or other more interesting options.

 Still, I’m never going to refer to it as “The Beverly Hills of the Eastside” unless I want to illustrate why some are rubbed the wrong way by the neighborhood’s reputation as an oasis of pretense in an otherwise pretty unpretentious area.

 Get this and get it straight — Hillside Village has a lot in common with the rest of the Eastside and comparatively little with the Westside.
-There are seemingly as many angry dogs as people (78% Latino, 16% Asian, 5% white, and 1% black) and I saw none being carried in Coach handbags.
-As I walked down Valley, a lowrider bounced past me — hardly a typical site in Beverly Hills or even laid back Palms.
+There are seemingly as many angry dogs as people (78% Latino of any race, 16% Asian, 5% non-Latino white, and 1% black) and I saw none being carried in Coach handbags.
+As I walked down Valley Boulevard, a lowrider bounced past me — hardly a typical site in Beverly Hills or even laid back Palms.
 School was out for a winter break so it was probably quieter than usual but that heavy silence was broken by an ice cream truck bumping that 1820s jam, “Turkey in the Straw” as well as both crowing roosters and squawking parrots.
 Actually, it was so quiet for the most part that at one point I thought that I hear crickets breaking into song even though it was still light out.
-That noise turned out, after investigation, to be the sound of a loose belt in the machinery at a small strip mall that, along with the rest of Valley Boulevard, serves as the neighborhood’s primary commercial corridor.
+That noise turned out, after investigation, to be the sound of a loose belt in the machinery at a small strip mall.

 ASCOT HILLS PARK